dankuck/vue-easeljs/README.md

 # Events

-All visible components emit Vue.js events with an event object.
+All visible components and the canvas itself emit Vue.js events with an event object.

 * added - Fired when the component is added to its parent.
 * animationend - (easel-sprite only) - Fired when an animation completes.